 Grape Salad is a sweet and creamy side dish or dessert salad that is perfect for picnics, potlucks, pitch-ins, or a simple gathering of friends and family.
+Crisp grapes Topped with chopped pecans, this salad has the perfect balance!

+Got fresh grapes?
 I love finding new ways to enjoy my favorite foods!
 Grapes are one of my favorite fruits, sweet, tart, and plump.

 It wasn’t until I moved to Georgia that I tried this amazing dessert salad.